 Finally, there is a common condition called dermographism (literally "skin writing").
 People with this condition develop reddened, raised lines if the skin is stroked firmly or scratched.

 Testing — Skin testing for food and drug sensitivities may be recommended if there are concerns about allergies as a cause of symptoms.
-This is usually done for people with acute hives; chronic hives are rarely caused by an allergy.
-(See "Patient information: Food allergy symptoms and diagnosis (Beyond the Basics)".)
+This is usually done for people with acute hives.
+Chronic hives are rarely caused by an allergy.
+(See "Patient education: Food allergy symptoms and diagnosis (Beyond the Basics)".)